 Description of Historical Verification

-The purpose of this template is to allow the Entity that operates a Generation Resource, Energy Storage Resource (ESR) or a Controllable Load Resource to demonstrate acceptable frequency response of its Generation Resource(s), ESR(s) or Controllable Load Resource(s) based on historical data in order to minimize testing costs, scheduling conflicts and the risk of damage to equipment or Forced Outage.
+The purpose of this template is to allow the Entity that operates a Generation Resource, Energy Storage Resource (ESR) or a Controllable Load Resource (CLR) to demonstrate acceptable frequency response of its Generation Resource(s), ESR(s) or CLR(s) based on historical data in order to minimize testing costs, scheduling conflicts and the risk of damage to equipment or Forced Outage.

 1. All verifications will be based on at least one of the events from the published list of Frequency Measurable Events (FMEs).